 How To Make Lamb Tagine

-**Brief overview below.
-Full recipe is at the end of the post.
+This is a brief visual overview.
+Full recipe with measurements is at the end of the post.

 - Sauté mushrooms in a Dutch oven with olive oil, season with salt, and set aside.